memseer/docs.memseer.com/docs/сustomer stories/use_cases.md

 ---
 layout: default
-title: Use cases
+title: Customer stories
-nav_order: 2
+nav_order: 3
 has_children: true
 ---

-# Use cases
+# Customer stories

 Different ways you can use Memseer
 {: .fs-6 .fw-300 }